Arnaud293/Metaversite/README.md

         </tr>
          <tr>
             <td>GetStarted</td>
             <td>This section presents the different steps to follow to get started.
-It performs its rendering using the following components: StartSteps, TypingText, TitleText(variant component of TypingText for titles) It uses a lot of animations from framer in order to make the rotation effect when the images (planets) appear on the scroll.</td>
+It performs its rendering using the following pure components: StartSteps, TypingText, TitleText (variant component of TypingText for titles).
+It uses a lot of animations from framer in order to make the rotation effect when the images (planets) appear on the scroll.</td>
         </tr>
         <tr>
             <td>Hero</td>
-            <td>Similar to the homepage but with queries only related to Tv Shows</td>
+            <td>This section offers the rendering of the header with the appearance animation as well as the custom text "Metaverse Madness".</td>
         </tr>
         <tr>
             <td>Insights</td>
-            <td>Similar to the homepage but with queries only related to Tv Shows</td>
+            <td>This section gives an overview of what awaits you in the metaverse.
+It performs its rendering using the following pure components: InsightCard, TypingText, TitleText.</td>
         </tr>
         <tr>
             <td>WhatsNews</td>
-            <td>Similar to the homepage but with queries only related to Tv Shows</td>
+            <td>Similar to GetStarted but it deals with the latest updates on the metaverse.
+It performs its rendering using the following pure components: NewFeatures, TypingText, TitleText.</td>
         </tr>
         <tr>
             <td>World</td>
-            <td>Similar to the homepage but with queries only related to Tv Shows</td>
+            <td>This section displays the world map to provide an overview of the possibilities for connecting and sharing with the world in the metaverse.
+It performs its rendering using the following pure components: TypingText, TitleText.</td>
         </tr>
     </tbody>
 </table>